If you’ve ever read anything about investing, you’ve probably heard the term diversification.

-What is the S&P 500?
+What Is the S&P 500?

 While you tend to hear the Dow in the news a lot, the S&P 500 is actually a better indicator of the overall stock market’s performance.
 Since it has the 500 biggest companies, experts often use it as a baseline for comparing how individual stocks are performing “against the market.”

-Many people don’t realize how small the NASDAQ and Dow Jones indexes actually are.
+Many people don’t realize how small the NASDAQ and Dow Jones indexes really are.
 The NASDAQ is actually called the NASDAQ 100 — because it tracks only 100 companies (many of which are tech stocks).
 The Dow tracks only 30 companies.

-S&P 500 companies ranking by weight
+S&P 500 Companies Ranking by Weight

-Below, I am going to list the top companies in the S&P 500.
-This is merely to give you a sense of the companies that dominate the top of the list.
+Below are some of the top companies in the S&P 500 and their corresponding portfolio weights.
+Note that this list is merely to give you a sense of the companies that dominate, especially since their portfolio weights will change daily.
 You can always look up a complete list of companies in the S&P 500 if you’re interested.

-- Apple Inc. (AAPL) – 5.8%.
+- Apple Inc. (AAPL) – 7.2%

-- Amazon.com Inc. (AMZN) – 4.5%.
+- Amazon.com Inc. (AMZN) – 3.3%

-- Alphabet Inc. Class A Shares (GOOGL) – 1.7%.
+- Alphabet Inc. Class A Shares (GOOGL) – 1.9%

-- Alphabet Inc. Class C Shares (GOOG) – 1.6%.
+- Alphabet Inc. Class C Shares (GOOG) – 1.7%

-- Berkshire Hathaway Inc. (BRK.B) – 1.4%.
+- Berkshire Hathaway Inc. (BRK.B) – 1.6%

 As you can see, you’ll get access to some pretty popular companies.
 Remember, though, there are 490 other companies in the index, so you’re well-diversified off the bat, and may not need to invest in individual stocks (more on this below).

 You can’t invest in the S&P 500 itself, but you can invest in an S&P 500 fund (index fund, ETF, mutual fund, etc.) that tracks the S&P 500.

 This way, you don’t have to limit yourself to purchasing a handful of S&P 500 stocks (or 500+ stocks, which I can’t even imagine) and instead have one investment.

 The most common ways to invest in the S&P 500 are index funds and ETFs — both of these will mirror the S&P 500 index.

 On the other hand, ETFs trade like stocks, and there’s no minimum investment (except for the price of the stock itself).
 You can buy and sell shares throughout the day.

 Honestly, it comes down to two things:

-- Your preferences.
+- Your preferences

-- Where your investments are located.
+- Where your investments are located

 For example, if you have a 401(k), odds are you can’t pick an index fund.
 But there’s a good chance there’s an S&P 500 ETF.

 Beyond that, you have to know your preferences.
 Some people prefer index funds since they’re super cheap, and you can set it and forget it.
 ETFs move up and down in price faster since they trade like stocks, so you’ll need to treat them like one.

-Either way – you’re getting exposure to the S&P 500 with both of these types of investments, so it doesn’t matter what you decide.
+Either way, you’re getting exposure to the S&P 500 with both of these types of investments, so it doesn’t matter what you decide.

-How do I buy an S&P 500 index fund or ETF?
+How Do I Buy an S&P 500 Index Fund or ETF?